-Smudging is an Aboriginal tradition which involves the burning of sweetgrass, sage and/or cedar.
+Smudging is an Indigenous tradition which involves the burning of sweetgrass, sage, and/or cedar.
 Sage and cedar smudges produce a very strong and distinct aroma but the smoke associated with it is minimal and lasts a very short time.
 Sweetgrass has a very mild aroma and produces less smoke.
 A smudge is burned primarily for purification and to help to create a positive mind set.

 Tobacco is used in pipe ceremonies by pipe carriers.

 Under Section 13 of Ontario Smoke Free Act smudging, the use of tobacco, the smoking of tobacco or holding lighted tobacco by First Nations and Metis persons for traditional First Nations and Metis cultural or spiritual purposes are permitted.
 The University of Toronto Scarborough has recognized that smudging and pipe ceremonies are a part of the Indigenous traditional way of life and are therefore permitted on campus.